-There are no Natura 2000 designated sites within 15km of the application site.
+There are seven Natura 2000 designated sites within 15km of the application site.
 A Screening for Appropriate Assessment (AA) pursuant to Regulation 42(1) of the Habitats Regulations and Planning and Development Act, 2000 (as amended) was prepared by Whitehill Environmental Ltd in March 2020 in accordance with current guidance (DEHLG, 2010).
 The AA Screening assessed and addressed all issues regarding the construction and operation of the proposed Project in order to inform and allow the competent authority to comply with Article 6(3) of the Habitats Directive.

 It has been concluded, in view of best scientific knowledge, that the proposed Project, on its own or in combination with other plans or projects, does not have the potential to give rise to likely significant effects on any Special Conservation Interests/ Qualifying Interests of any Natura 2000 site.
 Significant effects are not likely to arise as a result of construction works for the proposed Project and direct impacts can be objectively ruled out.
-The AA Screening concluded that the construction of the proposed development this development does not need to proceed to Stage II of the Appropriate Assessment process.
+The AA Screening concluded that the construction of the proposed development was "screened out" and a Stage 2: Appropriate Assessment was not required.
 Owing to the nature and scale of the Project and its location, the magnitude of the potential impact is moderate.
 It is clear that any effect on the site as a whole will be slight to moderate.
 Moreover, given that the timeframe for potential impacts is limited to the construction phase (e.g. disturbance), any effect on the site will be of a short duration.
 The proposed development will be designed and constructed in accordance with the Environmental Assessment and Construction Guidelines (EACG) and other best practice guidelines.
 Adherence to these guidelines will ensure that the likelihood of significant environmental effects will be minimised.